 - Use a calendar to keep track of upcoming events and appointments.

 - Take a buddy with you to doctor appointments.
 Another set of ears can help you remember as much information as possible.
 If you don’t have someone to go to medical appointments with you, contact Forge’s Client Services Coordinator, Janet Dees, at (205) 990-5367 or [email protected].
-She can match you with a Peer Mentor who can go with you and take notes.
+She can match you with a Peer Volunteer who can go with you and take notes.

 - Build a routine and stick to it so you have a familiar plan of action to do things in a step-by-step manner.
 Tell your family and friends about your routine for additional support.